 Talent degassing the mixture in a centrifuge.

 Talent pouring the PDMS on a silicon wafer.

+Added shot: Talent degassing the mixture on silicon wafer in desiccator (it may be labelled as 3.1.3a by the videographer in the video.)

+Added shot: Talent places the uncured PDMS into 60 oC oven for curing. (it may be labelled as 3.1.3b by the videographer in the video.)

 Use a scalpel to cut the borders of the cured PDMS region corresponding to the microfluidic chip geometry [1].
 Punch the inlet and outlet holes on PDMS using a biopsy punch or a needle with a blunt tip [2] Videographer: Important Step!